Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-The prevention and treatment of head lice (Department of Health information leaflet).
-Available in languages other than English on request.
+The prevention and treatment of head lice (Department of Health information leaflet) is available in languages other than English on request

-Healthy start information about the scheme (which has replaced the Welfare Food Scheme) and the role of health professionals.
+Healthy Start: information about the scheme and the role of health professionals.

 Spotting the Sick Child: a new interactive tool commissioned by the Department of Health to support health professionals in the assessment of the acutely sick child.

-The Children’s Legal Centre Migrant Children’s Project aims to ensure that refugee, asylum seeking and migrant children are able to obtain the services and assistance to which they are legally entitled.
+The Children’s Legal Centre Migrant Children’s Project helps refugee, asylum seeking and migrant children to obtain the services and assistance to which they are legally entitled